Insurance cover for freelancers: A guide to what you need

 Here’s a quick guide to the should-have policies for self-employed professionals and what to look out for before you buy:

-- Public Liability insurance: PL protects you if you cause injury or property damage to a third party, either at your office, when visiting clients, or when you’re out and about on business.
+Public liability insurance protects you if you cause injury or property damage to a third party, either at your office, when visiting clients, or when you’re out and about on business.
 It’s essential for certain activities, such as filming or events, but if your work involves lots of contact with the public, it’s a worthwhile investment (and may be required by your industry regulator and clients).

 There’s loads to think about when you’re self-employed and insurance is never going to be top of the list.
 But getting the right protection sorted sooner, rather than later, will give you valuable peace of mind and security that’s difficult to find elsewhere.
 And with one less thing to worry about, you can get on with doing what you love.